 The Oxford & Cambridge Singing School

 Established in 2013, The Oxford and Cambridge Singing School is for boys and girls aged 7–13 who love to sing.
-The singing school was established to give children the opportunity to sing great classical music to a high standard in a relaxed and fun environment and to develop their confidence and ability in singing and performing.
+The singing school was created to give children the opportunity to sing great classical music to a high standard in a relaxed and fun environment and to develop their confidence and ability in singing and performing.

 The course director is Dr Edward Wickham, Director of Music at St Catharine’s College, Cambridge, where he founded the first College-based children’s girls choir in the country.
 Each course is run by a local team of choral experts from Oxford, Cambridge and London, with considerable experience in working with children.
 Please read full biographies for all of our team below.
 All of our coaches and staff members are checked by the Disclose and Barring Service – DBS (formerly known as CRB).